-The book Paychecks and Playchecks: Retirement Solutions For Life by Tom Hegna is a useful guide for creating a comfortable, worry free retirement with more money than you should ever need.
-That’s 90 per cent of retirement planning right there.
+The book Paychecks and Paychecks: Retirement Solutions For Life by Tom Hegna is a useful guide for creating a comfortable, worry-free retirement with more money than you should ever need.
+That’s 90 percent of retirement planning right there.

 However, retirement comes whether you’re ready or not so even the financially challenged need to find a way to save for that inevitability.
 Whether that requires spending less on crap they don’t need (always good advice) or some other means of finding extra cash, it’s necessary.

 Depending on your situation, you might want to use some of your money to secure your retirement with sources of guaranteed income.
 With stock markets being what they are, uncertainty over health care costs and increasing life expectancies, Canadians need guaranteed income more now than ever, yet fewer people have it than ever before.
 The book will show you how to survive the unfavorable investment market conditions that can decimate your savings if you mishandle your investments.

 Canadians need to ask themselves these key questions:

 - What do you want to do with your money while you are alive?

 - What do you want your money to do when you are gone?

 Those questions are crucial and everyone has different answers that depend on age, income, family situation and retirement goals.
 This book walks you through asking the right questions and presents retirement solutions customized for your situation.

 By using simple financial products properly, having a plan for long term care and practicing proper estate planning, Paychecks and Paychecks shows you how to retire with guaranteed lifetime income to cover your basic expenses and optimize the rest of your portfolio to provide more options.